miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/defining-routes.md

 ## Fully qualified URLs

 Route handlers for paths without a domain (e.g. `this.get('/authors')`) work for requests that target the current domain.
-To mock out other-origin requests, specify the fully qualified URL for your route handler:
+To simulate other-origin requests, specify the fully qualified URL for your route handler:

 ```js
 this.get('https://api.github.com/users/samselikoff/events', () => {